 After hiking through the Burmese countryside for 2 days we arrived at Inle Lake.
 This lake is famous for the local fishermen and their unique one-leg rowing style.
 But there is much more to see on the second largest lake of Myanmar: floating villages and gardens, pagodas and monasteries as well as floating markets selling traditional hand-made crafts.

 There are villages around and floating on the lake, which are home to 70.000 people.
 The most popular place to stay for tourists is Nyaung Shwe.
 The town is not big, so it’s easy to explore it by foot or bicycle.
 It’s a bit more touristy then other places in Myanmar but still authentic and not crowded.
 The atmosphere is very laid-back and there are a couple of nice restaurants and bars to hang out.
 I like the Chillax Bar because they have comfortable seats to chill, proper internet (which is not usual in Myanmar) and the food and drinks are very good but a bit pricy.
-Note: Every restaurant and bar closes at 10.00 pm.
+Side note: restaurants and bars already close at 10.00 pm.

 Between the Yanada Man Aung Paya Temple and the Chillax Bar there is a little hill with ruins of an old temple, you can walk it up and there is a great view over the town and the temple.

 At the very authentic Mingalarmarket you can find local dishes, fruits, vegetables, traditional clothes like the Longyi and beautiful souvenirs.
 In contrast to other South-East Asian countries you will not find souvenirs especially made for tourist.
 The vendors sell ancient unique items like coins, Buddha figures, books made of bamboo wood and tattoo metal sticks – it feels like walking through a museum.
 Some of these items I have never seen before but the vendors explain friendly what they are and how to use them, without pushing you to buy anything.